awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-copydata-mysql-console.md

 ## Create the Pipeline<a name="dp-copydata-mysql-define-objects-console"></a>

 First, create the pipeline\.
-The pipeline must be created in the same region as your target RDS instance\.
+The EC2 instance launched as a part of pipeline must be created in the same region as your target RDS instance\.

 **To create your pipeline**